Brighton Central School District

 The Brighton Central School District is a public school district in New York State that serves approximately 3,800 students in portions of the towns of Brighton and Pittsford in Monroe County.
-In 2022, the district had over 650 employees and an operating budget of $87,686,048.
-The average class size was 20 students.
+As of 2025, the district employed at least 696 people, consisting of 391 professional staff and 305 support staff.
+The district has an operating budget of $104,856,329 for the 2024–2025 school year and will have a budget of $110,572,957 for the 2025–2026 school year.
+The average class size is between 17 and 20 students.

 Board of education

 The board of education has seven elected members.
 Members serve overlapping three-year terms with two or three seats up for election each year.